mvysny/vaadin-on-kotlin/docs/creating_ui.md

 ```

 The `formLayout()` function creates Vaadin `FormLayout` component and adds it into the root `VerticalLayout`.
 Then it runs the configuration
 block, acting as a parent layout in that block.
-This is very important since that will correctly allow the `textField()` function to insert
+This is very important since that will make the `textField()` function to correctly insert
 the newly created `TextField` class into the `FormLayout` itself, and not into the root `VerticalLayout`.
+This "magic" is actually just a feature of Kotlin.
+Kotlin simply passes current layout as a [receiver](https://kotlinlang.org/docs/reference/lambdas.html#function-literals-with-receiver)
+to the `textField()` function.
+But more on that later.

 > **Important**: the notation is that the DSL function for a component starts with a lower-case letter.
 For example,
 the function which creates `FormLayout` is called `formLayout()`, the same goes for `label()`, `verticalLayout()` and all